You Might Not Need Gatsby

 The answer is prerendering.

-So, once again, I went down the prerendering rabbit hole, my old nemesis.
+Once again, I went down the prerendering rabbit hole, my old nemesis.
 I think of prerendering as a life hack — turn your client rendered app into a static site, for free.
 Again, gross oversimplification.

 This time, I came back from the rabbit hole with react-snap.
 In my experience, this library works a lot better than the popular prerender-spa-plugin.
 It also doesn’t rely on Webpack, and supports inline critical css!